Simulators and Virtual Machines

 The TMA and Axes PXI Simulator is capable of responding to commands sent to it.
 This is a quick way of verifying changes made to the commanding component, or in other words the MTMount CSC (or in legacy software, the Operation Manager).

-1. Connect to the PDM server by following the instructions here Accessing La Serena PDM Server
+1. Connect to the PDM server by following the instructions here pdm_server

 2. Download the file TSS-Share/TMA/VM_AxesPXI.ova